chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/02-settings.md

 This mode comes in handy, when creating a bond within a molecule where the force field makes it difficult to bring these two dummies together.

 ## Hand Settings
-The **Hand Settings** button opens (or closes) a submenu to the settings menu containing settings related to the user's hands.
+The **Hand Settings** button opens (or closes) a submenu containing settings related to the user's hands.

 <img src="/images/manual/hand_settings.png" alt="Hand Settings Menu" class="mx-auto max-w-md" />